JGranda11/actividad-simulacion1/README.md

    </details>
    <br>

-5. We'll now explore some of the other flags.
-One important flag is `-S`, which determines how the system reacts when a process issues an I/O. With the flag set to SWITCH ON END, the system will NOT switch to another process while one is doing I/O, instead waiting until the process is completely finished.
-What happens when you run the following two processes (`-l 1:0,4:100 -c -S SWITCH ON END`), one doing I/O and the other doing CPU work?
+5. Now, run the same processes, but with the switching behavior set to switch to another process whenever one is WAITING for I/O (`-l 1:0,4:100 -c -S SWITCH ON IO`).
+What happens now?
+Use `-c` and `-p` to confirm that you are right.

    <details>
    <summary>Answer</summary>